Elasto-plastic cell-based smoothed finite element method solving geotechnical problems: Conclusions

+An elasto-plastic cell-based smoothed finite element method (CSFEM) has been presented and implemented in ABAQUS for geotechnical analyses.
+The formulation replaces the compatible strain with a smoothed strain field evaluated over sub-cells and incorporates the Mohr-Coulomb model.
+The UEL-UMAT data-transfer mechanism is provided to allow direct visualization of stress, strain, and internal variables.

+Three benchmark problems, one tunnel excavation, and one slope stability analysis were conducted to assess the performance of the proposed formulation.
+For the thick-cylinder, biaxial, and strip footing examples, the CSFEM consistently produces smaller displacement or load errors than the conventional FEM, confirming its higher accuracy in both elastic and elasto-plastic regimes.
+The tunnel excavation and slope stability examples further demonstrate the applicability of the method to staged construction and shear-strength reduction analyses, where the CSFEM and FEM provide comparable global responses, while the CSFEM still delivers well-resolved plastic strain patterns and failure mechanisms consistent with reference solutions.

-Overall, the CSFEM provides a reliable and efficient numerical platform for analyzing complex soil–structure interaction and slope stability problems.
-Future work will extend the method to three-dimensional large-deformation analyses and coupled hydro-mechanical processes.
+Overall, the proposed CSFEM offers a simple and effective alternative to conventional FEM for elasto-plastic geotechnical problems.
+Future work will extend the method to three-dimensional analysis and more advanced constitutive models.